oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 |     Number    |     MapOf    |                           |
 |     String    |    Record    |                           |

+> **NOTE:** The JADN v1.0 Committee Specification
+> [[JADN](#jadn-v10)] uses the term "structured" rather than
+> "compound" when referring to Array, ArrayOf, Map, MapOf, and
+> Record types.
+An update is planned to change the specification
+> to use "compound" in order to avoid any potential confusion
+> with UML's use of "structured".

 Each of the compound types is a *container*, a named group of related items such as the latitude and longitude of a geographic coordinate, or the set of properties of an object.
 In addition to its individual items, every container